digidem/comapeo-mobile/docs/BuildAndPublishingFlows.md

 - Production: A Production build is an .aab that is used by the google play store to distribute CoMapeo.
 A production build should have been extensively tested and reflects the latest changes found in the `deploy` branch.
 - Pre: A pre build is an APK that is used for internal testing.
 It differs from a release candidate as it is typically not going to be used for a public release.
 This is most often used when there are features that want to be tested before they are ready to be QA's for an actual release

-This repo used github action to dispatch the creation of these builds.
+This repo uses github actions to dispatch the creation of these builds.
 See [How To](#how-to) for instruction on building.

 ### Versioning